standardese/standardese/README.md

 `LIBCLANG_LIBRARY` to the library binary and `LIBCLANG_SYSTEM_INCLUDE_DIR` where the system include files are located, under a normal (Linux) installation it is `/usr/lib/clang/<version>/include`.

+It also requires a path to the `clang++` binary.
+If that isn't found while building, you need to specify it with the option `compilation.clang_binary`.

-The library requires Boost.Wave (at least 1.55) and the tool requires Boost.ProgramOptions and Boost.Filesystem.
+The library requires Boost.Filesystem (at least 1.55) and the tool requires Boost.ProgramOptions.
 By default, Boost libraries are linked dynamically (except for Boost.ProgramOptions which is always linked statically), but if you wish to link them statically, just add `-DBoost_USE_STATIC_LIBS=ON` to the cmake command.